erinakim99/imdb_sentiment/README.md

 ## Analyzing with SQL
 - Compared 3 following factors for each sentiment (positive/negative)
-1) Average Number of words\n
+1) Average Number of words

 `SELECT AVG("Number of Words") FROM imdb_database WHERE [Rating] = 'positive';
 SELECT AVG("Number of Words") FROM imdb_database WHERE [Rating] = 'negative';`

-2) Average Number of First Personal Pronouns\n
+2) Average Number of First Personal Pronouns

 `SELECT AVG("Number of First Pronoun") FROM imdb_database WHERE [Rating] = 'positive';
 SELECT AVG("Number of First Pronoun") FROM imdb_database WHERE [Rating] = 'negative';`

-3) Total Number of First Personal Pronouns\n
+3) Total Number of First Personal Pronouns

 `SELECT SUM("Number of First Pronoun") FROM imdb_database WHERE [Rating] = 'positive';
 SELECT SUM("Number of First Pronoun") FROM imdb_database WHERE [Rating] = 'negative';`

-- Counted the Matching Number of [Word Tone] with Actual Rating `SELECT COUNT("Rating") FROM imdb_database WHERE [Rating] = [Word Tone];`
+- Counted the Matching Number of [Word Tone] with Actual Rating

+`SELECT COUNT("Rating") FROM imdb_database WHERE [Rating] = [Word Tone];`